 It was then that things started to go wrong: he was omitted from key exhibitions, and suffered a crisis of artistic identity.
 Swinging London was enthralled by Pop art’s bold optimism, but Bowling found more in common with the congealed, smeary claustrophobia of Francis Bacon’s paintings than soup tins.
 One incident in particular — discovering a young woman giving birth alone in an empty and derelict flat in Notting Hill — had a profound effect on him.
 It inspired a number of paintings of swans, including the one below.

 By 1966 Bowling had become disillusioned by the British art establishment, and frustrated at the lack of progression of his career.
-Elena Crippa, curator of the artist’s recent retrospective at Tate Britain, explains that ‘in the mid-1960s there was a great wave of change towards artistic practices and the conceptual use of new media.
+Elena Crippa, curator of the artist’s 2019 retrospective at Tate Britain, explains that ‘in the mid-1960s there was a great wave of change towards artistic practices and the conceptual use of new media.
 Ongoing discussions were being had about the death of painting.’

 The theorist Clement Greenberg suggested he move to the United States, and the painting Mirror reflects Bowling’s conflicted emotions at this time.
 It depicts the artist on the RCA’s staircase, caught between representation and Abstraction, transnationalism and its consequences.
 He took the initiative and moved to New York, saying, ‘I had to realise that staircase.’

-Angus Granlund, Head of the Modern British Art Day Sale, believes Bowling’s move was born out of frustration and ambition.
+Angus Granlund, Head of the Modern British and Irish Art Evening Sale, believes Bowling’s move was born out of frustration and ambition.
 ‘His marriage had just broken down and he had been overlooked for major exhibitions like The New Generation, 1965 at the Whitechapel Gallery.
 He had already established a good network of artist friends in the US, and I think the move gave him a fresh start, a blank canvas if you like, both metaphorically and literally, as it marked a huge stylistic change.’